Talk about a time when you helped a friend.: IELTS Speaking Cue Card

 Follow up questions

-What other ways can friends support each other during significant events?
+What other ways do you think friends can support each other during important events?

 How do you feel when you help someone in need?

-Have you ever received help from friends during your own important events?
+Have you ever received help from a friend during a significant moment in your life?

 Band 6-7